Gab-98/Gab-98/README.md

 - ⚡ Fun fact: ...
 -->

-🌱 I’m currently learning full-stack developement.
+- 🌱 I’m currently learning full-stack developement.
-🛠  My tools of choice are: JavaScript, Python, HTML, CSS and tea 🍵.
+- 🛠  My tools of choice are: JavaScript, Python, HTML, CSS and tea 🍵.
-💻 Always learning and exploring new technologies!
+- 💻 Always learning and exploring new technologies!
-🚀 Passionate about coding and creating open-source tools.
+- 🚀 Passionate about coding and creating open-source tools.-
-🍡 Fun fact: When I'm not coding, you'll find me watching anime 🎌 or playing games 🎮.
+- 🍡 Fun fact: When I'm not coding, you'll find me watching anime 🎌 or playing games 🎮.
-✨ Check out some of my work in the pinned section below!
+- ✨ Check out some of my work in the pinned section below!